pelavarre/less-beeps/easter-eggs.md

 1 ) There may be more than nine games, or less than one

-2 ) You can press any of the classic ⌃C ⌃D ⌃Z ⌃\ to quit, you don't have to choose
+2 ) You can press any of the classic ⌃C ⌃Z ⌃\ to quit, you don't have to choose

 3 ) You can press ⌃Q to close ⌃V ⌃V, you can press ⌃V to close ⌃Q ⌃Q